Hierarchical Data

 Output formats:

-Fact Sources
+Fact sources

-Facts can come from multiple sources, which are merged together:
+Facts can come from multiple sources, which are merged together.

-System facts (-S or --system-facts):
+System facts

-Environment variables as facts (-E or --env-facts):
+Environment variables as facts

-Facts file (--facts FILE):
+Facts file

-Command-line facts (key=value pairs):
+Command-line facts

 All fact sources can be combined.
 Command-line facts take highest precedence.